 The Cutie Pie Challenge – Girls Just Wanna Have Fun

 I did some more ink blending for my eighth card.
 I first masked off the lower portion of my card with a mask cut to be a slope.
 I used the MFT Mini Cloud Edges stencil with Tumbled Glass Distress Oxide to create my sky.
 I then switched my mask and used Tea Dye Distress Ink to blend the sandy ground.
 I then smooshed the Tea Dye onto an acrylic block, added a little water, and used a small paintbrush to add splatters to the sand.
-Placing the blended card base in my MISTI I stamped a sentiment with Versafine Onyx Black ink.
+Placing the blended card base in my MISTI I stamped a sentiment from the Summer Fruits stamp set with Versafine Onyx Black ink.
 I used Tombow Mono Multi liquid glue to adhere the caravan ephemera onto my background scene and finished off by drawing in a trio of birds in the sky.

 Lil Patch of Crafty Friends – Anything Goes

-I created a wreath with the ephemera from the kit for my ninth card.
+I created a wreath with the Summer Fruit ephemera from the kit for my ninth card.
 I first used a Lawn Fawn Stitched Oval die to cut a piece of the gold striped acetate.
 I wasn’t able to get it to die cut through (even when using a metal shim) so once I had the impression of the die in the acetate I used my scissors to follow the line and cut the oval out.
 I then used Glossy Accents to adhere the flower and leaf elements around the edge of the oval.
 I used a foam square to layer up a flower in the focal arrangement.
 I then put foam squares all on the back of the wreath and popped it up on my card base.
 I finished off the card with the addition of one of the ephemera girls, as well as one of the epoxy sticker sentiments.

 Polkadoodles Craft Challenge – Anything Goes